TinkerTools/tinker9/doc/manual/m/install/preq.rst

 is preferred for the OpenACC directives.
 Due to its limitations, the GPU code is unavailable on macOS.

-No effort has been spared on building excutables for Windows yet.

 For Linux, we need:

 - GNU or Intel Fortran compiler.